mmozeiko/TwitchNotify/README.md

 To add/change monitored Twitch users edit the `TwitchNotify.ini` file next to `TwitchNotify.exe` executable.
-Put users inside `[users]` section each in separate line.
+Put users inside `[users]` section each on separate line.
 You don't need to restart application after editing file, it will be automatically reloaded on change.

+Alternative option is to download followed user list from Twitch account.
+Set your Twitch username in `.ini` file.
+And either set `autoupdate` to 1 to download followed list automatically on startup, or explicitly choose `Download` option in popup menu.
+Downloading followed user list will overwrite `[users]` section in `.ini` file.

 Windows 10 notification toast allows to open Twitch user locally in [mpv][] media player, or Twitch page in browser.
 You can access all monitored users